Two-faced beauty

 These kinds of desserts were unknown to the Greeks.
 The Greek Vasilopita (Βασιλόπιτα), a New Year's cake, for instance, was traditionally a savoury filo pastry pie filled with meat, poultry, and/or vegetables.
 Similarly, Christopsomo (Χριστόψωμο), a Greek Christmas cake, was made without sugar or spices and instead sweetened with a small amount of honey or grape molasses 'to sweeten the new year'.
 Tsoureki (Τσουρέκι), a Greek Easter sweet bread, was unknown.
 In other words, people were unfamiliar with sweet, fluffy, baked goods, except in major cities.
 As soon as tsoureki, sponge cakes, cakes (some even with chocolate and cocoa), and fluffy koulourakia scented with butter and mastic were introduced, they were embraced, loved, and adopted immediately.
 The term smyrneika ('from Smyrna') was applied to every recipe the women of Smyrna brought with them, which is how these cookies got their name.

 Smyrna cookies are made primarily with butter and aromatic spices, like vanilla, although orange zest or mastic are also used.
-Despite the numerous variations, they are all distinguished by their fluffy yet crispy texture, aroma.
-And finesse.
+Despite the numerous variations, they are all distinguished by their fluffy yet crispy texture, aroma, and finesse.
 The most common shapes are an elongated spiral (like a small boat), a snail, and a double snail, but they are frequently braided into a simple braid as well.

 Bologna's leaning tower might collapse